 Shards of broken bark put on the table with a bowl of tangerines, a plate of dates, some nuts to crack, or a few cookies make a winning dessert that can be put together with ease night after night if need be.
 A variety of spices, nuts, and fruits can go into chocolate bark—candied ginger, tangerine zest, diced prunes, apricots, toasted pecans and almonds, salted cashews, black pepper, anise seed, or cinnamon, to name but a few.
 We now know that a bit of salt makes all the sweet things—like chocolate and caramel and even fruit—dance!
 You don’t really need measurements, as you’ll see the first time you make this recipe.
 I use chocolate that’s in the 70% cacao range, but it needn’t be exactly that, of course.
 [Editor’s Note: The recipe below is for the dark chocolate bark with the option for a white chocolate variation that the author included with her original recipe and that’s pictured above, which works exceptionally well with pistachios, orange zest, and edible flower petals.]–Deborah Madison

-Chocolate bark is adept at fancying up all manner of holidays for which it’s eminently appropriate–during December it’s an easy alternative to cookies for those averse to gluten or decorating or both; at Easter it serves as a sort of deconstructed, adults-only Easter bunny; and at Passover, it’s a lovely little something, especially when you drizzle or spread the melted chocolate atop matzoh rather than just a lined baking sheet.
-(The matzoh lends not just symbolism but a welcome crunch.
+Chocolate bark is adept at fancying up all manner of holidays for which it’s eminently appropriate.
+During December it’s an easy alternative to cookies for those averse to gluten or decorating or both; at Easter it serves as a sort of deconstructed, adults-only Easter bunny; and at Passover, it’s a lovely little something, especially when you drizzle or spread the melted chocolate atop matzoh rather than just a lined baking sheet to lend it not just symbolism but a welcome crunch.
 And if you’re asking in terms of how long it will keep, you can stash it in an airtight container and let it rest at room temperature for a few weeks, although we’re guessing it will disappear before you have to worry about it tasting stale.

-Chocolate Bark with Cardamom, Apricots, and Pistachios Recipe
+Chocolate Bark with Cardamom, Dried Fruits, and Pistachios

-- 4 ounces (more or less) dark chocolate, chopped into chunks
+- 4 ounces (more or less) dark chocolate (or substitute white chocolate), chopped into chunks

 - 1/2 teaspoon cardamom seeds, toasted in a dry skillet until fragrant

 - 3 tablespoons raisins and/or dried apricots, cranberries, figs, or other fruit, cut into small pieces

-- 2 to 3 tablespoons salted green pistachio nuts, some left whole, some cut into large pieces
+- 2 to 3 tablespoons salted green pistachios or other nuts, some left whole, some cut into large pieces

 - Maldon sea salt or other flaky salt

-- 1. Line a baking sheet with a piece of aluminum foil or parchment that measures about 10-by-8 inches.
+- Line a baking sheet with a piece of aluminum foil or parchment paper that measures about 10 by 8 inches.

-- 2. Place the chocolate and cardamom seeds in a bowl set over a pan of simmering water.
-When the chocolate has melted, stir in 1 1/2 tablespoons of the dried fruit and 1 to 1 1/2 tablespoons of the pistachios.
+- Place the chocolate and cardamom seeds in a bowl set over a pan of simmering water.
+When the chocolate has melted, stir in 1 1/2 tablespoons of the dried fruit and 1 to 1 1/2 tablespoons of the nuts.

-- 3. Remove the chocolate mixture from the heat and immediately spread it into a thin layer on the prepared sheet.
-Gently scatter the remaining dried fruits and nuts over the warm chocolate, gently pressing them into the chocolate.
+- Remove the chocolate mixture from the heat and immediately spread it into a thin layer on the prepared sheet.
+Scatter the remaining dried fruits and nuts over the warm chocolate, gently pressing them into the chocolate.
 Sprinkle lightly with the salt.